-Please find attached to this letter the topic overview for this term.
+Please find attached to this letter the topic overview for the first half of this term.
 Once again this is set out as a jigsaw and shows how the Early Years Foundation Stage curriculum is organised into seven areas of learning and links to our 'Out of this World!' topic which has themes of colour, shape and space running through it.
 We hope that this will provide you with a more detailed insight into what your child will be learning about over the coming weeks.
-The children have already been asking questions about space and space travel and we will be building on what they already know.
+The children have already been asking questions about space and space travel in response to seeing Tim Peake's launch and we will be building on what they already know.

 Please continue to go through your child's phonic folders regularly.
 We will be concentrating on two letter phonemes, if your child is confident with the single letter phonemes.
-At this stage children can find it tricky to identify phonemes made with two letters like 'ai' as in 'rain', so the more regularly you can point them out in words, the better.
+At this stage children find it difficult to identify phonemes made with two letters like 'ai' as in 'rain', so the more regularly you can point them out in words, the better.